 With all areas of supply chain management increasingly impacting an organization’s competitiveness, today’s supply chain management professional is expected to:

-The SCMP designation program answers employer demands for the added value that exceptional supply chain leadership brings to their organizations.
+The SCMP Designation Program™ answers employer demands for the added value that exceptional supply chain leadership brings to their organizations.
 Employers benefit from the SCMP’s unique and distinctive competence.
 Recognized as strategic professionals who provide companies with innovative supply chain management leadership, SCMPs are sought out by employers all across Canada.

-In recognition of the high quality of the SCMP designation program, SCMP designation holders are also eligible for designation reciprocity with the Institute for Supply Management (ISM) in the United States and the Chartered Institute of Purchasing and Supply (CIPS) in the United Kingdom.
+In recognition of the high quality of the SCMP Designation Program, SCMP designation holders are also eligible for designation reciprocity with the Institute for Supply Management (ISM) in the United States.

-SCMA has a reciprocal agreement with Athabasca University’s (AU) Executive MBA program, which for the first time allows holders of the SCMP designation to receive exemption credits towards a Master’s degree from an accredited post-secondary institution.
+SCMA™ has a reciprocal agreement with Athabasca University’s (AU) Executive MBA program, which for the first time allows holders of the SCMP™ designation to receive exemption credits towards a Master’s degree from an accredited post-secondary institution.

 For individuals who hold the SCMP designation in good standing, Athabasca University will grant transfer credit for up to nine (9) total credits within the Executive MBA Program.
 The Executive MBA Program consists of forty eight (48) credits.
 This will decrease the time to complete by up to six (6) months and reduce the tuition by approximately $9,000.
 Contact Athabasca University for more details.